apache/griffin/griffin-doc/measure/measure-configuration-guide.md

 under the License.
 -->

-# Griffin Measure Configuration Guide
+# Apache Griffin Measure Configuration Guide
 Apache Griffin measure module needs two configuration files to define the parameters of execution, one is for environment, the other is for dq job.

 ## Environment Parameters